klausbotschen/esp8266-led/README.md

 ### Effects

-Following effects can be selected using the rotary wheel:
+Following effects can be selected using the rotary wheel, where the color shown

 * Sparkling stars with following parameters:
-** Color wheel center: select a color, or "black" which moves through the wheel in 80 seconds.
+  * Color wheel center: select a color, or "black" which moves through the wheel in 80 seconds.
-** Speed
+  * Speed
-** Density
+  * Density
-** Brightness
+  * Brightness
 * Candle light chain
 * Dual Color Flip
 * Sprites: Moving dots, instantiate in one end, and vanish at the other